NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 7.7.3 Data Monitoring ####

 Data from monitoring activities shall be analyzed, and use to control/improve the laboratory's activities.
 If results of a monitoring analysis are found outside the pre-defined criteria, appropriate action is taken to prevent incorrect results from being reported.
-Additional information on the monitoring, control, and correction of data can be found in the *Quality System Document - LIMS*.
+Additional information on the monitoring, control, and correction of data can be found in the [*Quality System Procedure - LIMS*](QSPs/LIMS.md).

 ## 7.8 Reporting of Results ##